qortalistas/qortrollor/README.md

   ```bash
   sudo loginctl enable-linger <USERNAME>
   ```
-  Then a login session is created for the specified user, and (enabled) systemd-services for this user will start at boot.
+  Then at boot a login session is created for the specified user, and (enabled) systemd-services for this user will start at boot.

 ### Progress: